tonypeng1/llamaindex/README.md

 ## Examples of Queries and Answers

-4 sets of queries and answer that illustrate the capability of this RAG can be found in the Medium [artile](https://medium.com/@tony3t3t/rag-with-sub-question-and-tool-selecting-query-engines-using-llamaindex-05349cb4120c).
+4 sets of queries and answer that illustrate the capability of this RAG can be found in this [Medium artile](https://medium.com/@tony3t3t/rag-with-sub-question-and-tool-selecting-query-engines-using-llamaindex-05349cb4120c).

 ## The Article